Humanizing Technology

 Watch the videos from Humanities and Baskin Engineering faculty.

-HUMN 35 Language Technology (Cross-Cultural Analysis Gen Ed, offered Winter 2023)
+HUMN 35 Language Technology (Cross-Cultural Analysis Gen Ed, offered Summer 2024 and Spring 2025)

 This course provides a comparative, historical framing of the development of communication technologies and practices, considering a variety of cultures and societies across human history.